zahi1/Pmail/README.md

-# Pmail - Professional Email System for Job Applications
+# Pmail - An Emailing System for Job Applications

 Pmail is a comprehensive email system designed specifically for job applications and employer-employee communication.
-It features spam detection using machine learning, job application tracking, and a user-friendly interface for both employees and employers.
+It features spam detection using machine learning, job application tracking, and a user-friendly interface for employees, employers, and administrators.

+The system supports three distinct user roles:
+- **Employees**: Can browse and apply for jobs, manage their applications, and communicate with employers
+- **Employers**: Can post job listings, review applications, and are required to update job application statuses (Pending, Under Review, Accepted, Rejected) to keep applicants informed
+- **Administrators**: Have system-wide oversight capabilities for managing users and monitoring platform activity

 ## 4.1.
 Installation Guide